-At this point, there aren’t even enough competitors to fill every spot because availability of product based on death benefit and duration are lacking.
+At this point, there aren’t even enough competitors to fill every spot because the availability of products based on death benefit and duration are lacking.
 By increasing the death benefit by just $100,000, there are only 2-3 main competitors and many don’t have a product to meet market demands.

 At one more small increase of just $49,999, there are virtually no competitors left, and those other carriers who still have product availability are sluggish on price, at best.
 At $400,000 and up, there is no competition.
 Until now, this was the maximum death benefit from a single no exam policy one could get, until Principal introduced their million dollar term without a physical.

 At $100,000 increments, here are sample premiums up to the million dollar no exam term cap:

 Note the price breaks at the million dollar mark.
 It’s cheaper to buy a million in coverage than $8-900,000 in some cases.